AgustaWestland: Middleman Christian Michel being extradited, to arrive in India tonight

 New Delhi, Dec 4: James Christian Michel, the alleged British middleman in the AgustaWestland VVIP copper scam will be extradited to India tonight.

 He was taken to the Dubai International Airport a while ago.
 He will reach Delhi late into the night today.
 The Dubai government had passed an order to extradite him, following a court verdict.

+The operation of extradition was carried out under the guidance of National Security Advisor, Ajit Doval.
+The operation is being coordinated by interim CBI chief Nageshwar Rao.
+In Dubai a team led by A Sai Manohar joint director CBI oversaw the entire process.

 A Dubai court had last month rejected his appeal against extradition.
 Following the order, India worked closely with the authorities in Dubai.